emanuelhuber/RGPR/05_RGPR_tutorial_GPR-data-time-slice-interpolation-3D.md

 ### Case study

-In our case we have only x-lines, so we don't specify `ylines`, `ypos`, and `ystart`.
+In our case we have only x-lines, so we don’t specify `ylines`, `ypos`, and `ystart`.
 The 5th, 8th, 22th lines starts 1 m after the others; the 1st, 28th, 33rd, 38th, and 44th lines start 0.4 m after the others:

 ``` r
 # define xstart